How I may help you

 Technologies and experience

-I know Linux having spent the last 6+ years writing kernel tests for SUSE.
-I also have knowledge of more niche systems such as FreeBSD and the Nanos unikernel.
+I know Linux having written an exploit for it and spending 6+ years writing kernel tests for SUSE.
+I also have knowledge of more niche systems such as FreeBSD and the Nanos unikernel which I contributed to.

 Web

-Having developed Gripe.sh and DoBu.uk I am intimately familiar with the following.
+Having developed Gripe.sh and DoBu.uk I am familiar with the following.

 - Svelte with TypeScript and NodeJS